 If you and the carrier agree the loss is covered but cannot agree on the amount, the policy's appraisal clause is usually the fastest resolution.
 Each side names an independent appraiser, the two select an umpire, and a decision by any two of the three is binding on amount.
 It avoids litigation and is well suited to the roof-scope disputes common in Palm Beach County.

-Red flags your storm claim was underpaid
+What are the red flags your storm claim was underpaid?

 A West Palm Beach settlement is worth a second look if any of these apply: